This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 - Arrange the scones on a baking sheet and thaw in the fridge overnight.

-- Continue with Step 6 in the recipe below.
+- Bake as directed in the recipe below.

 - Bake the scones as directed and let them cool completely.